 Are you bothered by unwanted hair in embarrassing areas?
 Are you looking to have silkier, smoother skin without annoying hair growth?
-Does body hair make you feel self-conscious about removing your shirt?
-Perhaps it is time to consider undergoing laser hair removal – one of the most effective methods of getting rid of undesirable face and body hair.
+Does body hair make you feel self-conscious?
+Perhaps it is time to consider undergoing laser hair removal—one of the most effective methods of getting rid of undesirable face and body hair.

 Laser hair removal is a non-surgical medical spa treatment that helps reduce unwanted hair growth using a highly sophisticated laser.
 Our office uses a laser with an 810 nanometer (nm) wavelength, also commonly referred to as an 810-diode laser.
 With the ability to deliver nearly 10 pulses per second, rest assured our 810-diode laser is one of the best and most effective devices for laser hair removal.

 Why does this matter with laser hair removal?
-Because one session of laser treatment will only successfully destroy a certain number of follicles in one area – those that are actively growing.
+Because one session of laser treatment will only successfully destroy a certain number of follicles in one area—those that are actively growing.
 In order to get the others that are not in the same phase, you will need to have more laser treatment sessions several weeks later to hopefully time it when they are actively growing.
-This is precisely why laser hair removal is conducted over a series of visits – with many patients ultimately needing 6-10 sessions for an optimal result.
+This is precisely why laser hair removal is conducted over a series of visits.
+Many patients ultimately need 6-10 sessions for an optimal resultS.

 The most common areas we treat for laser hair removal include the following:

 - Face and neck

 - Bikini lines